 In an era where digital operations are pivotal to the functioning of the financial sector, maintaining operational resilience is not just a necessity but a regulatory requirement.
-The Digital Operational Resilience Act (DORA) is a groundbreaking legislative framework from the European Union (EU) that will apply to financial sector organisations operating in Europe from 17 January 2025.
+The Digital Operational Resilience Act (DORA) is a groundbreaking legislative framework from the European Union (EU) that was activated for organisations operating in Europe from 17 January 2025.

 The objectives of DORA